Causeway Bay Books disappearances: Lee Bo

 After his wife reported his disappearance to the Hong Kong police, a letter purportedly handwritten by Lee Bo was faxed to Taiwan's Central News Agency on 4 January 2016, explaining that he had "returned to the mainland using my own methods" to work with "concerned parties".
 Saying that she believed the letter was written voluntarily, Lee Bo's wife withdrew her request for police help.
 However, the case remains open as Hong Kong police confirmed that a missing person report can only be cancelled by the subject in person.

 On 10 January 2016, Headline Daily claimed to have obtained an exclusive video in which Lee Bo claimed that he was safe and that his disappearance was merely a personal trip.
 It also published a letter, purporting to say that he was "perplexed and puzzled" about the reaction over the disappearances.
 He also condemned a protest that was to be held on the same day.

 Another letter allegedly written by Lee Bo to his wife was sent to Sing Tao Daily on 17 January, the day Gui Minhai's confession was aired, in which Lee denounced his colleague's reprehensible lack of morals in connection with his car accident, and blamed Gui for the fate that had befallen him.
 In it, Lee also said that he had become good friends with his captors.

 On 29 February 2016, Lee Bo met with Hong Kong police and then gave a televised interview on the Hong Kong-based Phoenix Television in an undisclosed location in mainland China, in what was his first public appearance since he went missing.
 He held to the story that was in the letters published by Sing Tao, saying he "resorted to illegal immigration" to get to the mainland "to cooperate in a judicial investigation" as he did not want to draw attention to his visit.
-He denied that he was kidnapped, but did not give details as to how he actually entered Mainland China without his travel documents.
+He denied that he was kidnapped, but did not explain how he entered mainland China without his travel documents.
 Adding that his British citizenship had been sensationalised, Lee Bo says that he will abandon his right of abode in the United Kingdom.

 On 24 March, Lee Bo returned to Hong Kong and asked the authorities to drop the case like his three colleagues did before.
 He said he would never again sell banned books, and was transported back into the mainland in a vehicle with cross-border licence plates the next day.